Recognized as a Center of Excellence by the American Society for Bariatric & Metabolic Surgery

 Additionally, the group sessions provide patients an excellent opportunity to meet other bariatric patients and receive support and encouragement through the experience.

-Consultation fee: Currently, Durham Regional Hospital has enrolled our psychologists in-network for Medicare only.
+Consultation fee: Currently, Duke Regional Hospital has enrolled our psychologists in-network for Medicare only.
 For patients with other insurance companies, our psychologists will be considered out-of-network.

 At the time of service, a co-pay may be collected if required by your insurance company.
 The bill for the consultation ($300) minus any co-pay will be sent to yourinsurance company for possible reimbursement.
 Any remaining money owed will be billed to the patient directly by Duke.
 You can pay this fee over time or in one payment.